reportportal/docs/src/md/src/DevGuides/async-reporting.md

 }
 ```
 `id` property of response actually is `UUID`.
 This is due to backward compatibility.
-So when you have this uuid and want to update, delete ent entity you should get physical `id` from db first.
+So when you have this uuid and want to update, delete etc. entity you should get physical `id` from db first.

 ***Simple asyncronous reporting scheme***